georgiev-martin/yelp-api-v3/docs/tutorials/get-start-yelp-api-v3.md

 ## Authentication

-Yelp API v3 uses [OAuth2](http://oauth.net/2/) for authentication.
+Yelp API v3 uses [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749).
 Currently, only [client credentials](https://tools.ietf.org/html/rfc6749#section-4.4) authorization grant flow is supported.
 To authenticate the call to an endpoint, there are 3 steps:

-1. Create an app with to obtain your client id and secret.
+1. Create an app to obtain your client id and secret.
 2. Use the client id and secret to get an access token.
 3. Authenticate API calls with the access token.